 Finding the right year level

 Secondary school students are aged between 12 and 20 years old.
-Classes are divided into Years 7 to 12.
+Classes are divided into Years 7 to 12 (total duration up to 6 years).
 Academic success is important and you will have the best learning and teaching in the world when placed in the right year level.
 Our schools recognise the importance of keeping students with others of the same age group.
 In secondary school, students must meet an upper age limit for each year level.